MadisonAbilityLab/Inclusive-Avatar-Guidelines-and-Library/README.md

-# Avatar Library for People With Disabilities
+# Inclusive Avatar Design Guidelines

 A library designed for inclusive disabilities representations in social VR.